rbind/DivingIntoGeneticsAndGenomics/content/post/2019-06-09-run-rstudio-server-with-singularity-on-hpc.md

 # This example bind mounts the /project directory on the host into the Singularity container.
 # By default the only host file systems mounted within the container are $HOME, /tmp, /proc, /sys, and /dev.
-# type in the password you want to set
+# type in the password you want to set, make it more complicated than this dummy one
 PASSWORD='xyz' singularity exec --bind=/project  rstudio.simg rserver --auth-none=0  --auth-pam-helper-path=pam-helper --www-address=127.0.0.1

 ```